AGE: – 11th – 13th Century – Pagan

 NOT FOR SALE AT THIS TIME: – Please contact Us

-11th-13th C. Burmese Pagan Trilogy Bronze Buddha Statues on Shrine – Unusual trilogy of detachable Buddha statues with five devotees kneeling and showing reverence to the Buddha attached to the base.
-This piece would have at some time had a back piece (reredos) to complete the shrine which is now missing.
+11th-13th C. Burmese Pagan Trilogy Bronze Buddha Statues standing on a shrine – An unusual and rare trilogy of detachable Buddha statues, each one standing on a double lotus pedestal on top of an oblong shrine.
+Five kneeling devotees are attached to the base showing reverence to the Buddha.
+This piece would have at some time had a back piece (reredos), indicated by the two slots on the back of the shrine which is now missing.

 The three Buddha statues are of the Pagan style of Buddha image.
 All three show different Mudra’s, the first Buddha statue hand gesture Verada Mudra – The gift bestowing gesture of compassion, Second Buddha Statue hand gesture Abhaya Mudra – The gesture of fearlessness, third Buddha Statue hand gesture Dharmacakra Mudra – The gesture of teaching.

 This shrine has obviously suffered some hardship during its lifetime.
-It is rare to see this style in Buddhist Art and would indicate a transition from the Pala style to purely Burmese style of Buddha during the Pagan era.
+It is rare to see this style of Buddhist Art from Burma and would indicate a transition from the Pala tradition seen in Buddhist stele’s from India to a purely Burmese style of Buddha statue from the Pagan era.